pnkraemer/probdiffeq/README.md

 ### Calibration
-Use a `solvers.solver_dynamic` solver if you expect that the output scale of your differential equation solution varies greatly (eg for first-order, linear ODEs; see the tutorials).
+Use a `solvers.solver_dynamic` solver if you expect that the output scale of your differential equation solution varies greatly (eg for first-order, linear ODEs; see the examples).
 Otherwise, use an `solvers.solver_mle` solver for plain simulation problems, and a `solvers.solver` for parameter-estimation.
 See also the output scale recommendations under "Prior distributions".